Throughput and Delay Scaling in Supportive Two-Tier Networks: Introduction

-In this paper, we define a \emph{supportive} two-tier network with a primary tier and a secondary tier as follows: The secondary tier is allowed to supportively relay the data packets for the primary tier in an opportunistic way (i.e., the secondary users only utilize empty spectrum holes in between primary transmissions even when they are relaying the primary packets), whereas the primary tier is only required to transport its own data.
+In this paper, we define a \textit{supportive} two-tier network with a primary tier and a secondary tier as follows: The secondary tier is allowed to supportively relay the data packets for the primary tier in an opportunistic way (i.e., the secondary users only utilize empty spectrum holes\footnote{As shown later, we introduce a concept of preservation region in the secondary protocol to ensure that only secondary nodes outside the preservation regions are allowed to transmit.
+As such, the spectrum holes refer to the spectrum resource outside the preservation regions.} in between primary transmissions even when they help with relaying the primary packets), whereas the primary tier is only required to transport its own data.
+Note that the potential security issues between the two tiers are important but not considered in this paper.
+Here we assume that the secondary nodes have the knowledge of the primary nodes' codebook, which is a common and reasonable assumption extensively used in the literature~\cite{Goldsmith:Breaking}-\cite{Devroye:Achievable}.
 Let $n$ and $m=n^{\beta}$ denote the node densities of the primary tier and the secondary tier, respectively.
 We investigate the throughput and delay scaling laws for such a supportive two-tier network with $\beta\geq 2$ in the following two scenarios: i) the primary and secondary nodes are all static; ii) the primary nodes are static while the secondary nodes are mobile.
 With specialized protocols for the secondary tier, we show that the primary tier can achieve a per-node throughput scaling of $\lambda_p(n)=\Theta\left(1/\log n\right)$ in the above two scenarios with a classic time-slotted multi-hop transmission protocol similar to the one in~\cite{Gupta:Capacity}.
 In the associated delay analysis for the first scenario, we show that the primary tier can achieve a delay scaling of $D_p(n)=\Theta\left(\sqrt{n^\beta\log n}\lambda_p(n)\right)$ with $\lambda_p(n)=O\left(1/\log n\right)$.
 In the second scenario, with two mobility models considered for the secondary nodes: an i.i.d. mobility model and a random walk model, we show that the primary tier can achieve delay scaling laws of $\Theta(1)$ and $\Theta(1/S)$, respectively, where $S$ is the random walk step size.
 The throughput and delay scaling laws for the secondary tier are also established, which are the same as those for a stand-alone network.
-Based on the fact that an opportunistic supportive secondary tier improves the performance of the primary tier, we make the following observation: The classic time-slotted multi-hop primary protocol~\cite{Gupta:Capacity} does not fully utilize the spatial/temporal resource such that a cognitive secondary tier with denser nodes could explore the under-utilized segments to conduct nontrivial networking duties.
+Note that generally speaking, $\beta$ could take any non-negative values.
+In this paper, we only consider the regime of $\beta\geq 2$ for analytical simplicity.
+As we will see later, such a condition is critical in the proofs of the delay and throughput results for the primary tier (i.e., \textit{Theorems 1-6}).
+We also want to point out that the results for the secondary tier are more general, which can hold in the regime of $\beta >1$.